-- I suggest do not make ajwain (carom seeds) water in a large batch, make in small quantities.
+- I suggest do not make ajwain water or carom seeds water in a large batch, make in small quantities.

-- Make a fresh batch when you want to drink it especially if you live in a hot/humid place.
+- Make a fresh batch of ajwain water when you want to drink it especially if you live in a hot/humid place.

 Ajwain as a Preferred Spice